2020-08-16 PMC North Dakota Greedale 4km basic object placement (buildings, utility poles, trees) is complete! :)

-Farms like player farm is empty so that player can build it himself using placeables.
-This also goes to other farms in the terrain to allow players in multiplayer to create several different farms.
+Farms like player farm is built using placeables, if players want they can sell the placeables to remove all buildings/bin-silos.
+This also goes to few other farms in the terrain to allow players in multiplayer to create several different farms.
 We are still finding our way, the game-play design for this like should we leave the terrain mostly empty of buildings or should we FS17 alike spoon feed players their pre-built farms... difficult question as so many players like different things.

 If you have any feedback regarding multiplayer farm buildings, please let us know.

-Terrain Size is listed below on each terrain specifically, however mostly we go with 8192 meters x 8192 meters which is 8.1km x 8.1km (or just 8km in short) which is very large as we do not like small terrains, we need real world sizes and room to breathe! :)
+Terrain Size is listed below on each terrain specifically, however mostly we go with 8192 meters x 8192 meters which is 8.1 kilometers x 8.1 kilometers (or just 8km in short) which is very large as we do not like small terrains, we need real world sizes and room to breathe! :)